software-mansion/starknet-jvm/lib/starknet-jvm.md

         // Create and sign invoke transaction
         Request<InvokeFunctionResponse> executeRequest = account.executeV3(invokeCall);

+        // account.executeV3(call) estimates the fee automatically
+        // If you want to estimate the fee manually, please refer to the "Estimate Fee" example

+        // Send the transaction
         InvokeFunctionResponse executeResponse = executeRequest.send();

         Thread.sleep(20000); // wait for invoke tx to complete